docker-ThoTeam/slapd-server-mock/README.md

 The starting point is based on [docker-test-ldap](https://github.com/rroemhild/docker-test-openldap) by [@rroemhild](https://github.com/rroemhild)

-This image is not built automatically.
-The source is avaible on [the relevant git repository](https://github.com/docker-ThoTeam/slapd-server-mock)
+This image is build automatically from the relevant source repository [the relevant git repository](https://github.com/docker-ThoTeam/slapd-server-mock) on every push as well as every sunday at midnight from a fresh base image

 **As the title suggests, this is for testing only and you should not try to use this on any kind of production.** Slapd configuration is minimal and the container does not store any data in persistent volumes.
 The mock data is bootstrapped each time the container